-Describe design, management (e.g. site investigation, recording and salvage) or site protection measures that could avoid or mitigate potential adverse effects on known or potential Aboriginal cultural heritage or historical cultural heritage values.
+Describe design, management (harm avoidance and/or minimisation strategies) circumvent or mitigate potential adverse effects on known or potential Aboriginal cultural heritage or historical cultural heritage values.

 Assess residual effects of the project on identified or potential sites or places of Aboriginal cultural heritage and sites of historical cultural heritage, considering possible impact pathways and significance of any effects.